brunogaldos/Mobile-robot-controller-/README.md

    - Clone the repository into your directory.

-3. **Build and Source:**
+3. **Build and Launch:*
-   - Build the docker image inside the workspace.
+   - Build the docker image inside the workspace with bash docker_build.sh
-   - Source the workspace.
+   - Launch the simulation along with the controller for that inside the directory execute:
+     ```sh
+     cd docker_run
+     ```

+     ``
+     ```sh
+     ./run_mocap.driver.sh
+     ```
-4. **Launch Simulation Package kairos:**
+4. **Launch Simulation Package kairos locally:**
+   - We can also run the nodes and the launch file locally, by runnning the container and then executing the following:
    - A) For differential robot:
    - Execute the following command:
      ```sh